G-ilian/api-C214-superHeroi/README.md

 📎 Instalando as dependências

-Posteriormente a isto através do terminal, digite:
+Posteriormente a isto,estando no terminal e na pasta de raiz do projeto, digite:

 ```
 npm install